jan-revay/initPC/README.md

 4. `git checkout <branch>` (optional, default is the branch stable)
 5. `./run_init.sh` (a platform-independent init script launcher)

-Note: Logs will appear in the folder `/initPC/Logs/`. `cat <logfile>` will display a log file with the original VT100 colors.
+Note: Logs will appear in the folder `initPC/Logs/`.
+Use `cat <logfile>` to display a log file with the original VT100 colors.

-After you updated the `initPC` or `dotfiles` repo (e.g. adding a package, changing a config file, or adding an alias...), run the `refresh` command from Bash.
-The `refresh` command is an alias to `cd ~/initPC && git pull && ./run_init.sh`.
+After you updated the `initPC` or `dotfiles` repo (e.g. adding a package, changing a config file, or adding an alias...), run the `refresh` command from Bash to apply the config change to the machine.

 ## Branches